 Marketing is a primary function of organizations to ensure the needs of customers and external constituents are met.
 The curriculum is carefully designed to ensure students have understanding of how to successfully manage products, price, place and promotion, and have analytical and interpersonal skills.

-This 2nd major combines global business courses with language training and an in-depth study abroad experience to qualify students for management positions in the diverse, multicultural, and global environment they will encounter in the future.
+This 2nd major prepares students for positions in the diverse, multicultural, and global environment they will encounter in the future.

 The College of Business offers four-year undergraduate majors leading to a Bachelor of Science degree.